piskvorky/gensim-data/README.md

 💡 When you use the gensim download API, **all data will be stored in the `~/gensim-data` folder**.

+In current repository, all data stored as attachment files in [github-releases](https://github.com/RaRe-Technologies/gensim-data/releases)

 ## Quickstart

 To load a model/dataset, use either the Python or command line interface: